 In March of 1994, I got out of the Air Force armed with an Associates’ degree in avionics, specializing in a branch of avionics with no civilian application.
 I had already reenlisted once, but because the cold war was over and Bill and Hillary Clinton were the president, the military was being drawn down, and budgets were being cut.
 I was offered money to get out early from my second enlistment.

 To make matters even worse, my wife of eight months totally blindsided me the month before by announcing she wanted a divorce.
 I didn’t even know we had problems, let alone she wanted a divorce.
 Deciding to get out of the Air Force had a lot to do with getting married eight months prior.
 I was stationed at Griffiss Air Force Base, located in Upstate New York.
 She had a great job with a local company.

 This was before the Internet became a thing.
-I was trying to find a job by physically mailing paper copies of my resume to prospective employers in California.
+I was trying to find a job by physically mailing paper copies of my resume to California’s prospective employers.
 I remember spending a lot of money on stamps, envelopes, and making copies of my resume at Kinkos.

 Mailing my resume to companies and headhunter firms didn’t get me any potential job opportunities in California.
-It turned out there are so many people living in Southern California, employers there are able to find qualified job candidates without going through their mail.
+There are so many people living in Southern California that employers can find qualified job candidates without going through their mail.